ahillss/ReverseEngineeringNotes/README.md

 ### Executable start address

-Certain disassemblers may output the memory address next to the disassembled instructions, and some may incorrectly start at ```0x0```, and others like **objdump** should start at the correct address that is used at runtime.
+Certain disassemblers output the memory address next to the disassembled instructions.
+Some incorrectly start at ```0x0``` and others like **objdump** give the correct address used at runtime.

 For example X86 32-bit executables should start at ```0x8048000```.